JohnnysData/Pyhton-For-Everybody/README.md

 **Python for Everybody** specialization is offered by University of Michigan and taught by Dr.Charles R Severance.

+This repo includes my solutions to all the assignments from this specialization.

 ## Overview

 This specialization includes 5 courses